yuanhe772/ECE4960-Sp2018/Project5/Outputs/HeatEquationSimulationLogFiles/ReadMe.md

 - The numerical outputs of heat equation's simulation.
-- Within the .txt files, each row represents a "screenshot" of the space's temperature at a specific time stamp.
+- Within the .txt files, each row represents a "screenshot" of the space's temperature at a specific time.